tylerreisinger/result/README.md

 ## Details

+**result** is designed to be very fast and flexible.

+* **Fast** -- `Result` favors move semantics heavily and tries to prevent copying in/out of a `Result` as much as possible.
+It takes callback functions as template arguments for easy inlining.
+* **Flexible** -- `Result` is mostly `constexpr` friendly with helper functions that can be utilized with many different styles.

 ### Construction, and the wrapper types `Ok` and `Err`

 `Ok<T>` and `Err<T>` are light wrappers over a value of type `T`.
 They are the most common way to construct